Music

 Education

-For The Opera Circus, pupils in years 5 of HAVO and VWO explored the theme of trust & distrust.
-Drawing on their personal experiences and current examples, they considered how trust arises, disappears and can be restored, and how this affects personal relationships and society.
+Secondary school students of havo and vwo 5 explored the theme of trust and distrust for The Opera Circus.
+Drawing on personal experiences and current affairs, they reflected on how trust is created, lost and restored, and how this affects personal relationships and society at large.

 Inspired by Handel’s spectacular Baroque operas, they created mini-theatres: small scenes with surprising effects and backdrop scenery that evoke depth and imagination.